zachMahan64/bear-lang/docs/syntax.md

 - type-deduction: `auto x = func_returning_i32(); // x will be i32`
 - compt: `compt i32 x = some_compt_func();`
 #### Moves / Copies
-- All objects are copiable and moveable, unless marked with `NoCopy`, `NoMove`
+- All objects are copyable and moveable, unless marked with `NoCopy`, `NoMove`
 - `=` for copies, `<-` for moves during assignment
 - All copies and moves are bitwise
 - Moved-from objects will never have their dtor's called